 According to Maori legend, the glacier is actually the frozen tears of a maiden called Hinehukatere, who was crying for the one she loved.
 She made her man (Tane) climb the mountains with her but unfortunately near the top he slipped and fell to his death.
 Hinehukatere was heart broken and with her crying at such a high altitude her tears turned to ice and formed the glacier we all see today.

 Vibe: A tourist hub with a Jurassic Park like vibe thanks to the ancient rainforest, verdant, dense native bush and dewy air.

 Known for: The Franz Josef Glacier which is 12 kilometres long and is one of the fastest moving glaciers in the world with growth of as much as 1.5 metres a day.

 Must Do: Explore the Glacier!
 Whether that be by hiking to view it, walking on it, or taking a helicopter over the top!

 Glacier Guides - Glacier Heli Hike

 This is one of the most popular ways to explore the glacier with Franz Josef Glacier Guides.
-You'll take a short helicopter ride from the town up to the pinnacles area of the glacier where you'll get to walk on the glacier with some flash shoes with steel grips and explore the maze of ice with a knowledgable guide who can tell you all about how the glacier was formed.
+You'll take a short helicopter ride from the town up to the pinnacles area of the glacier where you'll get to walk on the glacier with some flash shoes with steel grips and explore the maze of ice with a knowledgeable guide who can tell you all about how the glacier was formed.

 Glacier View Point Walk